-For the Three Months Ended
+For the Three Months Ended June 30,

-March 31,

 2022 2021 % Change

 Revenues:

-Technology systems \$ 783,269 \$ 1,490,298 -47%
+Technology systems \$ 2,780,045 \$ 100,401 2669%

-Services and consulting 656,047 664,456 -1%
+Services and consulting 837,097 548,267 53%

-Total revenues \$ 1,439,316 \$ 2,154,754 -33%
+Total revenues \$ 3,617,142 \$ 648,668 458%

-=

-25

-The decrease in overall revenues for the quarter ended March 31, 2022 is primarily related to the timing of new installations in the technology systems portion of our business, which was driven by delays in receiving anticipated "notices to proceed" for new contracts expected earlier in the year, and supply chain issues which are extending deadlines for shipment of key components used in our technology systems.
+The substantial increase in overall revenues for the quarter ended June 30, 2022 compared to the quarter ended June 30, 2021, is primarily related to the production and start of installation of new and upgraded Railcar Inspection Portals ("RIPs") which are recorded in the technology systems portion of our business.
+We expect this trend to continue for the rest of 2022 and into 2023 although supply chain issues continue to extend deadlines for shipment of key components used in our technology systems.
 While certain orders were delayed from 2021 into 2022, we remain encouraged by the breadth and scope of recent bids in which we have participated.
 Management cautions that because of the delays in anticipated start dates, certain installations may produce revenues towards the end of 2022, some of which may ultimately be recorded in 2023.
-Additionally, although the industries in which we operate are showing early signs of recovery from the delays as a result of the COVID-19 pandemic, other macro-economic effects are anticipated to impact us, including inflation and the current supply chain issues.
+Additionally, although the industries in which we operate are showing early signs of recovery from the delays as a result of the COVID-19 pandemic, other macro-economic effects are anticipated to impact us, including inflation and the aforementioned supply chain issues.
 The effect of this will be to push some revenue recognition later in the year or into 2023.
-The effects of inflation are not quantifiable at the current time but are beginning to be evident in increased costs for materials and labor.
+The effects of inflation are not quantifiable at the current time but are now evident in increased costs for materials and labor.
 These effects may result in higher costs for project implementation that cannot be wholly or even partially passed on to our customers and thus resulting in delaying our progress towards profitability.

 We believe the Company's capital structure allows us to weather the unexpected delays without significant operational impact and enables us to pursue large projects requiring the ability to deploy major resources.
-It should be noted that the Company increased its working capital in late 2021 to account for an increase in pre-contract procurement activities to avoid a slowdown in revenues caused by delays in receiving certain components.
-The Company undertook a major review of operations during 2021 and made significant changes in staffing, including hiring additional engineering staff and revamping its software development and Artificial Intelligence staffing.
+It should be noted that the Company increased its working capital in early 2022 to account for an increase in pre-contract procurement activities to avoid a slowdown in revenues caused by delays in receiving certain components.
+The Company continues to review operations during 2022 and adjust staffing in concert with the business demands with a particular focus on Artificial Intelligence research, development and production.
 Although the Company implemented a "rapid development" initiative in early 2021, which was intended to enable the Company to respond to market driven demand more quickly, this effort has been somewhat negated by ongoing supply chain issues.
-This effort was expected to shorten delivery times on major projects and result in significant revenue growth in the last six months of 2021 and beyond, the previously discussed supply chain issues have not allowed the anticipated benefits to be realized at this time.
-The Company is monitoring the situation and had continued to procure materials ahead of formal contract award late in the first quarter of 2022.
+This effort was expected to shorten delivery times on major projects and result in significant revenue growth however, the previously discussed supply chain issues continue to slow the anticipated benefits at this time.
+The Company is monitoring the situation and continues to procure materials ahead of formal contract award.